 Whether you’re an occasional tea drinker, or a daily Timmy’s kind of person, it’s fair to assume that we have all gone out for a cup o’ joe or latte.
 By investing in a to-go mug, you eliminate a large amount of single-use plastic from your life.
 Also, most coffee vendors offer a small discount when you bring your own cup.
 With this added incentive, why not make the switch?

-→ Fun Fact: Plastic lids and stirrers are both on the top ten trash pollutants currently swimming in our oceans.
+→ Did you know?
+Plastic lids and stirrers are both on the top ten trash pollutants currently swimming in our oceans.

 3. Ditch the Straw: